-Pros: This method can provide momentum and “snowball” into helping you tackle larger debts.
+This method can provide momentum and “snowball” into helping you tackle larger debts.

 Priya Malani, founding partner of Stash Wealth, a financial planning company, said that, psychologically, the debt snowball method is the most satisfying approach to becoming debt-free.

 “At the end of the day, personal finance is not just about numbers, it’s also about what is motivational,” she said.
 “This strategy brings you many wins along the way and so you are more likely to stick to it, and that’s key.”